ppt-22/rule_formatter/README.md

 A basic python script to display (show), format (fmt), edit (edit) and validate (validate) ace rules. <br />
 A custom alias can be set if chosen while setting up the script, else default (ace_rk) value will be set. <br />
 Note: One thing to note is to mention the rule id correctly. <br />
-The tool provides multiple functionalities which are mentioned below. <br />
+The tool provides multiple functions which are mentioned below. <br />

 ## show